 The course "Science of Society" was first taught by Baylor President Samuel Palmer Brooks in 1910, marking the introduction of the topic to the American Southwest.
 At Yale, Brooks had studied under William Graham Sumner and acquired the latter's disdain for the term "sociology" and its originator, Auguste Comte.
-As we approach 100 years of sociology in this region, Baylor's Department of Sociology is growing at a time that many departments are barely holding their own.
-This recruitment is a new position granted us by the administration.
-It is the first step toward our strategic planning objective of adding five new faculty lines by 2015.
+One hundred years later, Baylor's Department of Sociology is growing at a time that many departments are barely holding their own.
+This recruitment is a replacement position promptly granted us by the administration.
+Our strategic plan calls for adding four additional (new) faculty lines by 2015.

-For much of the 100 years of Baylor sociology, the department has enjoyed a stellar reputation for its teaching and training.
-More than 110 Baylor undergraduates have gone on to be successful professional sociologists.
-The department is the only department thus far to be named a Distinguished Teaching Department by the Southwestern Sociological Association.
+For much of the Baylor century of sociology, the department has enjoyed a stellar reputation for its teaching and training.
+More than 115 Baylor undergraduates have gone on to be successful professional sociologists.
+The department is the only department thus far named a Distinguished Teaching Department by the Southwestern Sociological Association.
 In the 1990s, the department expanded its graduate training to include a Ph.D. in applied sociology that emphasizes research design, data collection, analysis, and reporting.
 Graduates of that program are employed in corporate and university settings.
 In the early 2000s, the doctoral program added a second track in sociology of religion.
 While graduate students focus on one area, they take advantage of the best that both the applied and religion tracks have to offer.
 With a solid methods skill set and substantive foundation, it is not unusual for a Baylor Ph.D. graduate to have published 4-5 journal articles as a student.
 The advent of the sociology of religion component of the program has clearly generated a vast synergy in which many of us are now researching and writing about religion.
-Still, the administration agrees with us that we must build further on our core sociology expertise and, hence, our open recruitment this year.
-While a secondary interest in religion is fine, the ideal candidate for this position will bring strengths that complement the existing faculty.
-At the undergraduate level, we are presently unable to staff courses such as population and social stratification.
+Still, the administration agrees with us that we must build further on our core sociology expertise.
+While we seek an individual with an interest in sociology of religion, that persons should also have specializations in other areas of sociology that complement the existing faculty.
+At the undergraduate level, we are presently unable to staff courses such as community, population, social psychology, and social stratification.
 And, we would prefer to offer more sections of sociology of the family.
 At the graduate level, we would like to offer our advanced quantitative course more often with greater variety of topics (e.g., structural equation modeling, longitudinal analysis).
-Needed seminars include social stratification, family, and demographic techniques.
+Needed substantive seminars include community, social stratification, and demographic techniques.
 Please address your interest in such course offerings in your letter of application.